MrPeltonen/SOLID-SRP/README.md

 - `Logger` - Handles logging
 - `UserService` - Orchestrates user operations

-**Note:** A complete reference solution is available in `refactored_partial.py`, but try the exercise yourself first!
-This file shows how the refactored code should look when properly following SRP principles.
+**Note:** A partial template solution is available in `refactored_partial.py` to help guide your refactoring.
+This template provides the class structure and method signatures, but you'll need to complete the implementation marked with TODO comments.

 ## 🧪 Running Tests

 The repository includes comprehensive unit tests that work both before and after refactoring.
 The test file (`test_user_manager.py`) is designed to automatically test both the original `UserManager` class and the refactored solution when available.

+**Important:** Until you complete the implementation in `refactored_partial.py`, some tests will fail for the refactored version.
+This is expected and part of the exercise - your goal is to make all tests pass for both implementations.

 ### Using pytest (recommended)
 ```bash